MLuckman/AnnotationProjectPULSAR/PULSARannotationDirections.md

 #### Questions for future

-- There are old event in the text.
-References to past years.
-Should we have an *old* tag.

 - Some sentences have extensive details about an aspect, in particular.
-Should allo this be included in an aspect, or should be have to different aspect codings.
+Should allow this be included in an aspect, or should be have to different aspect codings.
 One for the core abstract aspect and another for the details, and then a link between them?
 Is this just added complexity?

-- Add negation entity and link FromNegationToJudgement

-- Add link from judgement to OldEventOrFact

 - Add link from an Indirect Aspect to an EventFact to resolve coreferene